Our talented team

 Kittie Cooper

-Director of Composers Forums
+Faculty, Academic Dean, Director of Electronic Music, & Director of Composers Forums

-Kittie Cooper is a composer, performer, and educator based in Charlottesville, Virginia.
-She makes art that incorporates feminism and explores the spectrum between silliness and seriousness.
-Her work has been called “highly original and wonderfully fun”.
-She is interested in text and graphic scores, improvisation, and DIY electronic instruments.
-She has performed and presented at a variety of festivals and conferences across the United States, and performs locally in Charlottesville as a guitarist, electronic musician, and improviser.
+Kittie Cooper is a sound and intermedia artist, performer, and educator based in Charlottesville, Virginia.
+Kittie makes work that explores the spectrum between silliness and seriousness, and in particular where those two qualities overlap with spookiness.
+Much of their work deals with the messy insides of humans, electronics, and other everyday things.
+Their work has been called “highly original and wonderfully fun.”
+Kittie’s music has been commissioned and performed by International Contemporary Ensemble (ICE), Ensemble Dal Niente, Splinter Reeds, TAK Ensemble, Warp Trio, Popebama, and Ghost Ensemble.
+She has also performed and presented at a variety of festivals and conferences across the United States, and performs regularly as a guitarist, electronic musician, and improviser.

 Lila Meretzky

 Lila Meretzky is a composer, educator, and visual artist born and raised in New York City.
 She works primarily in chamber, vocal, electronic, and electroacoustic mediums, as well as in music for dance, film, and installation.
 Her work is often concerned with (the warping of) memory and language, and subjective experiences of time.
-Recent and ongoing collaborations include new works for the icarus Quartet, Omer Quartet, and the Yale Philharmonia, the soundtrack for the eco-documentary A Climate of Anxiety, and scores for the dance companies New Dialect, X-Contemporary Dance, and the Nashville Ballet.
-Lila is a graduate of the Blair School of Music at Vanderbilt University, where she co-founded a new music concert series called A Humming Under My Feet.
-She is currently working on her MMA in composition at the Yale School of Music.
+Recent and ongoing collaborations include new works for Sandbox Percussion, Unheard-of//Ensemble, icarus Quartet, Omer Quartet, and the Yale Philharmonia, and for the dance companies New Dialect, X-Contemporary Dance, and the Nashville Ballet.
+Her film work includes scoring the 2022 documentary A Climate of Anxiety.
+As a critic, her writings have been published on the arts blog ArtsNash and she has been featured on the radio at WXNA Nashville.
+As an educator, she has taught composition and musicianship at the Walden School in Dublin, New Hampshire and the W.O.
+Smith Music School in Nashville, Tennessee, and with Yale’s Music in Schools Initiative.
+She has also taught composition and was a teaching fellow in music technology in the music department at Yale College.
+Lila has attended such festivals as the Next Festival of Emerging Artists, Cortona Sessions for New Music, and Bang on a Can Summer Festival.
+At Bang on a Can, her works were performed as part of the first LOUD Weekend Festival at Mass MoCA in July 2021.
 Her other pursuits include performing as a singer and pianist, and making noise on her laptop and accordion.
-As a critic, her writings have been published on the arts blog ArtsNash and she has been featured on the radio at WXNA Nashville.
-As an educator, she has taught composition at the Walden School in Dublin, New Hampshire and with Yale’s Music in Schools Initiative, and musicianship at the W.O.
-Smith Music School in Nashville, Tennessee.
-Paper collage is her primary visual medium, and her work has been featured in Off Latch Press’ inaugural Off Latch Zine.

 Loretta Notareschi